 The Story

-I fell in love when I was thirteen.
-It happened in seventh period.
+I fell in love when I was twelve.
+It happened in the seventh period.
 I found something that made me feel alive, happy, and fulfilled: theatre.
-In the space of a week culminating in a ten minute scene of Elizabethan Little Red Riding Hood, I found my life’s passion and my career field.
+In the space of a week culminating in a ten-minute scene of Elizabethan Little Red Riding Hood, I found my life's passion and my career field.

-I received my training at Centenary College.
+I received my training at Centenary College of Louisiana.
 It was there I learned the basics of acting and technical theatre.
 The knowledge of how to use my body and voice to embody a character went hand in hand with the knowledge of carpentry and welding.
 I was taught to be a team player and a leader.
-In my years at Centenary, I played many roles, building sets, working on stage crews, doing props, acting and stage managing all in pursuit of my niche, my talents.
+In my years at Centenary, I played many roles- building sets, working on stage crews, doing props, acting, and stage managing- all in pursuit of my niche, and my talents.
 Those talents were fully realized when I served as Production Stage Manager for The $trip.
 The $trip was a show developed from the concept of a New York company to show the progression of American history through music.
-The show with its more than twenty song and dance numbers was completely written and choreographed and performed in less than a month.
-In that short period of time I came alive as I struggled through the constantly changing schedule and script.
-I daily juggled the schedules of over twenty people to accommodate the needs and whims of my directors.
-I, along with my assistant, held together the tenuous strands of a show in constant flux to produce an amazing theatrical experience.
-It was in that melee of constant change with its need of clear communication and a sense of order that I found my stride and my calling.
+The show, with its more than twenty song and dance numbers, was completely written, choreographed, and performed in less than a month.
+In that short period, I came alive as I struggled through the constantly changing schedule and script.
+I juggled the schedules of over twenty people daily to accommodate the needs and whims of my directors.
+Along with my assistant, I held together the tenuous strands of a show in constant flux to produce an amazing theatrical experience.
+It was in that melee of constant change with its need for clear communication and a sense of order that I found my stride and my calling.

 Vanna Richardson